Reviews You Can Rely On

 Doesn't ventilate that well

 Some users like the ease of an insulated ski jacket, while others prefer the shell and insulating components to be separated for maximum customization.
 Enter the “3-in-1” ski jacket, which attempts to deliver the best of both worlds.
 These products include both a shell jacket and an insulating layer that zip together to create a single insulated ski jacket if desired.
-The 686 Smarty 3-in-1 Form Insulated is our favorite 3-in-1 jacket on the market, thanks to its great fit, warm weather resistance, and well-designed features.
-And, it delivers all of this at an excellent price.
+The 686 Smarty 3-in-1 Form Insulated is our favorite 3-in-1 jacket we've tested, thanks to its great fit, warm weather resistance, and well-designed features.
+And it delivers all of this at an excellent price.

-It has a full-coverage hood, a waterproof/breathable membrane, and great style, along with tons of pockets.
-However, despite all of these bells and whistles, we found it to be lacking in terms of vents when compared to the best of the best.
+It has a full-coverage hood, a waterproof/breathable membrane, great style, and tons of pockets.
+However, despite all of these bells and whistles, we found it lacking in terms of vents compared to the best of the best.
 It is a bit on the heavy side, but we didn't feel like it was a burden to wear.
-And, it has a casual style that looks great in a variety of contexts.
+It also has a casual style that looks great in a variety of contexts.
+Our lead tester remarked that “This jacket's style feels right at home in ski-town bars and restaurants.”
 One of the main benefits of 3-in-1 jackets is that they provide versatility for a variety of weather conditions and, thus, great value.
 If you know you're headed for extremely nasty weather, the Smarty won't quite keep up with the jackets designed specifically for this purpose.
 A jacket such as the Arc'teryx Rush, with the appropriate layering underneath, is more suitable for frigid, sub-zero winds.

 Read more: 686 Smarty 3-in-1 Form Insulated review